Malika Pukhraj—-Jammu Wali!

 Born in 1912, in village Mirpur near Akhnoor, Jammu, Malika Pukhraj needs no introduction!
 Her journey from Akhnoor to Kanak Mandi, Jammu to Lahore is itself very interesting!
 Kashmir Rechords is reproducing two of her rarest photographs to bring home the fact that she is, what she used to sing, “ Abhi to Mein Jawan Hoon’’— both in everyone’s thoughts and pictures”.

 Jammu Wali Malika Pukhraj had an opportunity to sing during the coronation ceremony of Maharaja Hari Singh as she was bestowed with the honour of being a court singer at the young age of nine.
-However, her childish act (laughing in Maharaja’s darbar) was the turning point in her life, as the same was viewed as contempt, recalls noted journalist, Lalit Gupta.
+However, her childish act (laughing in Maharaja’s darbar) was the turning point in her life, as the same was viewed as contempt, recalls noted journalist, Lalit Gupta in one of his writeups.

 Journey from Jammu to Lahore

 After partition, Malika Pukhraj lived in old Lahore City where she was married to Shabbir Husain Shah, a Government Officer.
 She had six children.
-He daughter– Tahira Syed, having learnt singing under her mother’s strict discipline, today is a well-known Pakistani singer.
-Continuing in her style, Tahira has re-sung many of her mother’s famous songs, including her Dogri songs.
+He daughter– Tahira Syed, having learnt singing under her mother’s strict discipline, also turned out to be a well-known Pakistani singer.
+Continuing in her style, Tahira re-sung many of her mother’s famous songs, including her Dogri songs.

 Malika Pukhraj had visited Jammu for the last time in 1988 along with her daughter Tahira.